lsap/Library/README.md

 The service interacting with a user <b>via console</b>.
-The service reads user's input from the console and prints the answers to the console.
+The former reads user's input from the console and prints the output to the console.